 Studies suggest that nearly 80 percent of adults age 55–74 with hearing loss who would benefit from wearing hearing aids don’t use them.
 In a survey of U.S. adults who say they have difficulty hearing but don’t use a hearing aid, fewer than half of respondents had seen a hearing professional within the last five years.
 Some people go without wearing hearing aids or other devices because they don’t have access to treatment.
 For example, the WHO estimates that around half of the world’s population lacks access to essential health services.
 Access and the cost of hearing aids were the two main drivers behind the Food and Drug Administration’s decision to approve other-the-counter (OTC) hearing aids in the United States.

 Hearing aids are the most common treatment for sensorineural hearing loss.
-If you have mild to moderate hearing loss, OTC hearing aids may be a solution for you.
+If you have mild to moderate hearing loss, purchasing a pair of the best OTC hearing aids may be a solution for you.
 For severe to profound hearing loss, you’ll need to get prescription hearing aids from your audiologist.

 Conductive hearing loss, which is caused by issues in the middle or outer ear, may need medical treatment.
 Fluid in the middle ear, earwax blockages, ear infections, tumors, damaged eardrums, or abnormal growths can all be medically diagnosed and treated.
 Treatment varies by condition.